 And clients think these treatments are worth spending money on.
 One treatment of laser hair removal can cost anywhere from $50 – $150.
 Higher priced items like MicroLaserPeels and eMatrix skin rejuvenation can cost anywhere from $400 – $700 per treatment.

-To become a cosmetic laser technician, it only takes two weeks of comprehensive training at an accredited laser school.
+To become a cosmetic laser technician, it only takes two weeks of comprehensive training.
 No prior background in this field is required.
 You must have your high school diploma or GED, although there are a few states that only allow medical professionals to operate cosmetic laser equipment.

 National Laser Institute was the first cosmetic laser school in the nation to pioneer the laser training curriculum.
 The comprehensive laser training course includes hands-on training with laser hair removal, laser acne reduction, IPL photofacial treatments, radiofrequency skin tightening, cellulite reduction, laser stretch mark removal, and much more.